shamansir/node-elm-repl/README.md

 ## How to use it with Node.js?

-It's not yet published to `npm.js` (if ever will), but you may install it using:
+You may easily install the project using:

 ```
 npm install git://github.com/shamansir/node-elm-repl.git